shimon23/Ex1_DB/README.md

-Exercise 1 in the Databases course
+Exercise 1 in the Databases course-SQL.